 A widely used method for quantifying cultural stereotypes at an individual level is the Implicit Association Test (IAT; Greenwald, McGhee, and Schwartz 1998).
 Here, we use previously administered IATs designed to measure a particular type of gender stereotype: A bias to associate men with careers and women with family (N = 657,335; Nosek, et al., 2002).
 These data span native speakers of 25 languages allowing us to assess how performance varies with properties of languages.

-Discovering that linguistic bias predicts people’s implicit biases can be interpreted in at least two ways.
+Discovering that gender biases in language are correlated with people’s implicit gender biases can be interpreted in at least two ways.
 The first is that some cultures have stronger stereotypes and these are reflected in what people talk about.
 Language, on this view, simply reflects pre-existing biases.
 We refer to this as the language as reflection hypothesis.
 However, language may not simply reflect pre-existing biases, but may also provide a distinct source of information for learning about these stereotypes.
 We refer to this second possibility that language exerts a causal influence on people’s biases as the language as causal factor hypothesis.

 In Study 1, we examine whether language-derived gender biases predict responses on the gender-career IAT.
 Our analysis focuses on the distributional structure of language rather than the specifics of the communicated content.
 In Study 2, we examine how the psychological biases measured by the IAT and the linguistic biases we measure relate to more structural aspects of language: sex-based grammatical gender and the prevalence of gender-specific occupation terms (e.g., “waiter”/“waitress” but “teacher”/“teacher”).
 The results of Study 2 suggest that language not only reflects existing gender biases, but may play a causal role in shaping them.